 - education and skills

 - competitiveness, investment and business climate

 - competition, state ownership and privatisations.

 Latest OECD Publications on Kazakhstan

-- National Urban Policy Review (2017) – part of the KCP
+- SME and Entrepreneurship Policy in Kazakhstan 2018 – part of the KCP

-- OECD Reviews of Innovation Policy: Kazakhstan 2017
+- OECD Reviews of Health Systems: Kazakhstan 2018

 Participation in OECD Bodies